CloudLabsAI-Azure/PowerApps-in-a-day/04_Power_Automate.md

 ### Task 1 : Configure the trigger

-The first thing you will need to configure is the trigger, i.e. when should this flow run.
-A flow can be triggered:

-   1. manually from a Power Apps app,
-   1. manually from a flow button,
-   1. on a fixed schedule, or
-   1. when an event occurs, such as a new item being added to a table, a new email arriving in a user’s inbox, a new tweet being posted that meets certain conditions, etc.

-In this scenario, we will configure the flow to trigger when a **new item is added** to the **Device Order Table** table in the
-**Microsoft Dataverse**

 1. Select **Flows** and click on **Automated – cloud flow**.

 1. Enter the below name for your flow.